Mulc1b3R/midas/README.md

 ![lucre](tickers.png)

 Terms and conditions of use: Copyright © 2023 Psico Communications and Blockchain Development.
-All rights and permissions are hereby granted to private individuals to , copy , modify and redistribute the code herein unless the individual be an employee of ,or a relative of an employee of the listed entities (and subsidiaries thereof) ; Alphabet inc , meta inc , apple inc , microsoft inc .
+All rights and permissions are hereby granted to private individuals to , copy , modify and redistribute the code herein unless the individual be an employee of ,or a relative of an employee of the listed entities (and subsidiaries thereof) ; Alphabet inc , Meta inc , Apple inc , Microsoft inc, Amazon inc , Nividia inc.
 Any and all distributions of any parts or the whole of 'Midas' Must retain the document known as 'robots.txt' the modification of which (including re-naming), permission is NOT granted to any individual or entity under any circumstances , without written consent by the creators ,  as above named.
 Midas is licensed under the terms and conditions of the Apache 2.0 license...

 Mulc1b3R